 - Integrative perspective through the study of psychological foundations, life span development and systems-based theories and practices.

-The degree fulfills the current educational requirements for licensing in New Jersey as a marriage and family therapist and for clinical membership in the American Association for Marriage and Family Therapy.
+The degree fulfills the current educational requirements for licensing in New Jersey as a marriage and family therapist and a clinical alcohol and drug counselor, as well as for clinical membership in the American Association for Marriage and Family Therapy.
 For detailed program requirements, click on curriculum.